MA in Physics

 In addition to the courses described above, first-year students are required to take GRS PY 961 and 962, Scholarly Methods in Physics.

-Written Comprehensive Examination and Thesis Requirements
+Written Comprehensive Examination

 A full description of the written comprehensive examination appears in the outline of the PhD program.
 A student must initially take this examination no later than August of the second year.
 A passing grade qualifies a student for the degree of Master of Arts; however, a high pass is needed to qualify for the PhD.